Uberspace/lab/source/guide_redmine.rst

 active on your Uberspave and ``uberspace tools version list ruby`` to list all available ones.

-To set Ruby version 2.5 you could run:
+To set Ruby version 2.5 you could run (but there is no need to do so if one of the above is already active):

 .. code-block:: console